 But when speaking of an epidemic, the fact that only $7\frac{1}{2}$ per cent. of a dense population, in the most unwholesome months of the year, were affected, and that of these only $6\frac{2}{5}$ fell victims, indicates no peculiar malignity, and scarcely offers a more distressing image of desolation to our view than what we are in the habit of beholding with philosophic calmness, and ranking among the ordinary casualties of Indian life.
-To give a few instances: I was employed in July 1811 in Bombay, as assistant-surgeon in the hospital of his Majesty's second battalion 56th regiment.
+To give a few instances: I was employed in July 1811 in Bombay, as Assistant Surgeon in the hospital of His Majesty's second Battalion 56th Regiment.
 This corps had been brought by sea a few weeks before from Surat, non-effective from disease, bilious remittent fever: no less than 600 out of 800, or 75 per cent. were seriously ill, and of these upwards of 100, or more than 16 per cent. died.
-Nor was there one decrepit or aged man among them; all were robust hardy soldiers, in the prime of life, and flush of strength and manhood.
+Nor was there one decrepid or aged man among them; all were robust hardy soldiers, in the prime of life, and flush of strength and manhood.

-In July and August 1815, I saw his Majesty's 47th regiment nearly destroyed in Surat by the same fever.
-The corps was below 500 strong, but was in every respect healthy and effective in the middle of June; but when the fever broke out scarcely any escaped-of officers and men, I believe, only about twenty.
-The casualties were at least 40 per cent.; for Colonel Bland, who then commanded, and who died himself of the fever a few weeks after the conversation I allude to, told me the regiment had buried more than one-third of its strength.
+In July and August 1815, I saw His Majesty's 47th Regiment nearly destroyed in Surat by the same fever.
+The corps was below 500 strong, but was in every respect healthy and effective in the middle of June; but when the fever broke out, scarcely any escaped-of officers and men, I believe, only about 20.
+The casualties were at least 40 per cent.; for Col. Bland, who then commanded, and who died himself of the fever a few weeks after the conversation I allude to, told me the regiment had buried more than one third of its strength.

-Though both these instances fell under my observation, I cannot speak of them otherwise than in these general terms of round numbers; for being at the time a military assistant-surgeon, and liable to travel at a moment's notice with my battalion, I had little inclination to accumulate memoranda, and still less the means to drag about with me the modicum of baggage which was indispensably necessary to admit of my encumbering it with useless records.
-The official reports, however, of Mr. Foster, surgeon of the 56th, in 1811, and of Mr. Easton, surgeon of the 47th, in 1815, may be found in the records of the Medical Board's Office in Bombay, should a more particular specification of these instances be wanted.
+Though both these instances fell under my observation, I cannot speak of them otherwise than in these general terms of round numbers; for being at the time a military Assistant Surgeon, and liable

+I had little inclination to accumulate memorandums, and still less the means to drag about with me the modicum of baggage which was indispensibly necessary, to admit of my encumbering it with useless records.
+The official reports, however, of Mr. Foster, Surgeon of the 56th, in 1811, and of Mr. Easton, Surgeon of the 47th, in 1815, may be found in the records of the Medical Board's Office in Bombay, should a more particular specification of these instances be wanted.

-The above calamitous occurrences befell European regiments.
+The above calamitous occurrences befel European regiments.
 I could mention others; but why fatigue the reader?
-I must, however, refer to instances where natives were similarly affected.
+I must however refer to instances where Natives were similarly affected.

-In September and October 1814, the 1st battalion 2d regiment, then employed under the command of the late Colonel Imlach, C.B. in the Peninsula of Kattiwar, was nearly annihilated as a military body by the endemic intermittent.
+In September and October 1814, the 1st Battalion 2d Regiment, then employed under the command of the late Col. Imlach, C. B. in the Peninsula of Kattiwar, was nearly annihilated as a military body by the endemic intermittent.
 Of eight or ten officers, not one escaped disease, and three died.
-Of the men, at least nine-tenths were seriously ill; and the casualties did not fall short of ten per cent.
+Of the men, at least nine tenths were seriously ill; and the casualties did not fall short of ten per cent.